blueclaws/electronics2018/README.md

 # Draft 1:
- - the home page will has just be a login page for now.
+ - the home page will just be a login page for now.
  - login redirects to the logged in page with "logged in" text.
  - logout page redirects to homepage.